vegapnk/RJW-Genes/README.md

 - Last: By Type of Action (Def, Patch, etc.)

 So if you want to change / add a gene about shrinking cocks you were to go: `Genes -> GenitaliaSize -> Defs`.

+## Older Versions

+For `Rimworld 1.4` there is a frozen version of `RJW-Genes 1.3.3` provided.
+This was the last version before the Rimworld-Anomaly release.